 About Procurement Services

-The Risk and Procurement division is responsible for administering the City's Purchasing Bylaw, setting procedures, and administering Competitive Bidding opportunities for all City departments that are accordance with approved dollar thresholds consistent with applicable trade agreements.
+The Risk and Procurement division is responsible for administering the City's Purchasing Bylaw, setting procedures, and administering Competitive Bidding opportunities for all City departments that are in accordance with approved dollar thresholds consistent with applicable trade agreements.